-Puppy & Adult Dog Training
+Puppy and Adult Dog Training

 Our Puppy training classes are on Saturdays.
 Please check the training calendar for exact class days and times.
 Owners can come and go as they please to expose their puppies to socialization, play enrichment, and wellness topics.

-Ages 2 – 4 months of age
+Puppies ages 2 – 4 months of age

 - Socialization Skills